Votion-Git/votion-git.github.io/index.md

 Through the use of **Spotify's** API, in edition with per-genre statistics from **www.everynoiseatonce.com**, this program provides users with a simple way to construct playlists, defining them by genres and by various acoustic quality.
 The vast Spotify genre space is simplified using a clustering method to provide easy-to-understand, genre super-categories or "metagenre" using acoustic measures such as Valence, Energy, Instrumentalness, and Danceability users can create emotionally defined playlists.

+## Project is in Beta at the moment
+For now, feel free to check out my GitHub page,
+> Currently Working On: *A better genre-clustering method.*

 ## Site-ations
 ### Spotify